Legal fake: Influencers, strategy, and cybersquatting

-Legal fakes are possible because they take advantage of uninformed consumers, who can be easily deceived and influenced by the latest trends promoted through celebrities endorsement and social networks or digital platforms.
-It is now among the most widely used communication strategies which have recently proved to be efficient and able to reach the goal of credibility among consumers.
+Legal fakes are possible because they take advantage of uninformed consumers, who can be easily deceived and influenced by the latest trends promoted through celebrity endorsements and social networks or digital platforms.
+This is now among the most widely used communication strategies.

 The strategy behind legal fakes involves exploiting brand recognition to catch the attention of consumers who may be interested in the original brand.
 By selling products that are similar to the originals, but at a lower price or in places that are more accessible to consumers, legal fakes can capture additional sales without spending resources to build brand recognition.

-Cybersquatting is a form of digital legal fake where a company creates a website using a domain name which is almost identical to the original, but has a different extension or additional words such as "official" or "original" to deceive consumers who are looking for the original brand and may not be familiar with common internet fraud tactics.
+Cybersquatting is a form of digital legal fake where a company creates a website using a domain name which is almost identical to the original, but has a different Top-level domain name or additional words such as "official" or "original" to deceive consumers who are looking for the original brand and may not be familiar with common internet fraud tactics.